mkelley/zchecker-support/README.md

-# zchecker-support
-ZChecker and ZBrowser installation notes and daily scripts.
+Support files for ZChecker and ZBrowser.

+Requires: python 3.6+

+Recommended: logrotate